“OK Google”, Tell me more about Voice Search and SEO

 As you can see the “near me” queries have risen significantly over the last 5 years, don’t miss out on possible customers by ignoring avenues to capture the local traffic.

-As time has passed the increased use of voice search has increased and with Google slashing its speech recognition error rate by more than 30% since 2012, this function is getting easier to use because of its accuracy.
+As time has passed the voice search trend has increased and with Google slashing its speech recognition error rate by more than 30% since 2012, this function is getting easier to use because of its accuracy.
 Does this mean SEO is dead?
 Not at all, you definitely need to continue to ensure you are following best practices for SEO and don’t ignore your content.
 Give your target users what they want and give it to them as quickly as you can so you can maximise on this new opportunity with voice searches.